clemsonciti/python-installation-on-palmetto/README.md

-- how to use the `conda` package manager to easily create isolated Python installations - each with its own version of Python, and its own set of libraries
+- how to use the `conda` package manager to easily create isolated Python installations - each with its own version of Python, and its own set of libraries.
+This is the most reliable and efficient way to manage Python installations, and users are encouraged to adopt this approach.

+## Python versions available on Palmetto Cluster

+One of the first points of confusion for many users may be about the different versions of Python available on the Palmetto cluster.
+Currently,
+the versions of Python used by the community are either **2.X.Y** (for example, 2.7.6) or **3.X.Y** (for example, 3.5.2).
+The Palmetto cluster makes many versions of Python available, and we will begin by enumerating them:

-## The default (system) Python
+### The default (system) Python

 The "default" version of Python on the Palmetto cluster (also known as the *system* Python),